ALASKA 7 DAYS + Extensions

 Travel from Anchorage to Denali National Park to see Denali (Mount McKinley), North America's highest peak at 20,310 ft.

-Talkeetna - is a pleasant stop (located halfway between Anchorage and Denali) where you will find quaint shops and local breweries.
+Talkeetna is a must-visit stop (located halfway between Anchorage and Denali) where you will find quaint shops and local breweries.
 The most popular activities are

 Mt.
-McKinley flightseeing tours (only worth it on a clear day), historic riverboat tours and jet boat rides on a glacier-fed river.Overnight: Denali National Park (3 nights)
+McKinley flightseeing tours (only worth it on a clear day), historic riverboat tours, and jet boat rides on a glacier-fed river.After your stop in Talkeetna, continue north up the George Parks Highway (Highway 3) toward Denali National Park, where you will settle in.

 <Lodges outside the park> <Lodges inside the park - limited>